"Elevated Messy" (w/ Rachel Sennott)

 and you're alone in your apartment and you're like, who am I?

-What's going on?
-So then basically my Saturn return came, and I felt like my Saturn Return was basically like all the lessons from my early 20s coming back, punching me in the face.
+So then basically, my Saturn return came, and I felt like my Saturn Return was basically like all the lessons from my early 20s coming back, punching me in the face, and I got like messy again in a more elevated way, in a more fun, adult, mature way.

 what I'm hoping is that now I'm a more evolved person where I have a little bit more balance,

-a little bit more freedom, intuition, and I can have fun, but I'm, but I'm not completely out of control disaster mess yeah you are you are representing in these two characters apollo dionysus yeah that's it oh apollo wants order dionysus wants hedonism and fun yeah
+a little bit more freedom, intuition, and I can have fun, but I'm, but I'm not completely out of control, disaster mess.
+Yeah, you are, you are representing in these two characters Apollo, Dionysus.

 I'm almost not here.
 It's crazy.

-When you are like a bottom and you need them to take dick, like it becomes a thing where I was in a relationship one time where we're having sex all the time.
+When you are like a bottom, yeah, and you need them to take dick, like it becomes a thing where I was in a relationship one time where we're having sex all the time.

 It was short-lived, but I was using poppers all the time.
 Yes.